Fed must keep acting 'vigorously,' says Williams

-SAN DIEGO Despite signs the economic recovery is picking up steam, the Federal Reserve should keep its unprecedented easy-money policy in place to boost a jobs market that is still far below its potential, a top Fed official said on Tuesday.
+SAN DIEGO, April 3 Despite signs the economic recovery is picking up steam, the Federal Reserve should keep its unprecedented easy-money policy in place to boost a jobs market that's still far below its potential, a top Fed official said on T ues day.

-"The Fed has acted vigorously to boost the economy," San Francisco Fed President John Williams said at the University of San Diego School of Business Administration.
+"The Fed has acted vigorously to boost the economy," San Francisco Fed President John Williams said in remarks prepared for delivery at the University of San Diego School of Business Administration.
 "It's critical that we keep doing so in order to achieve our statutory mandate."

-The Fed, which is charged with both fighting inflation and fostering maximum employment, has kept short-term interest rates near zero since December 2008 to pull the economy from its worst downturn since the Great Depression.
+The Fed, which is charged with both fighting inflation and fostering maximum employment, has kept short-term interest rates near zero since December 2008 to pull the economy from its worst downturn in decades.

 The central bank has also bought $2.3 trillion in long-term securities and signaled it expects to keep rates low through late 2014 to bolster the recovery further.